Blog · Paris · Visiting Paris During the Summer Olympics: What You Need To Know for Your Tour

 For advice on how to travel around the city this summer as well as a map of the various zones, check out the office of tourism’s guide to getting around Paris.
 For the latest information about the Eiffel Tower closures for the Olympics, hours, and more, visit their guide to visiting the tower during the games.

-If you have questions about your tour, contact our customer service team via the chat at the bottom of our tour pages or contact us by phone or email.
+If you have questions about your tour, contact our customer service team via the chat at the bottom of our tour pages like our Paris tours page or contact us by phone or email.

 Congratulations on your upcoming visit to Paris during an iconic moment in history.
 It’s going to be incredible.
 We can’t wait to welcome you to the City of Light during the 2024 Paris Olympics!